po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/04-Day/04-Day-LessonPlan.md

   * 🙋 We can refer to supplemental material, read the [Axios Docs](https://axios-http.com/docs/), or ask the instructor for help.

-* Answer any questions before ending the class.
+* Answer any questions before proceeding to the next activity.

 ### 22. FLEX (30 mins)